Matthew Farndale

 1927

-Matthew Farndale, age 76 died at Guisborough District in the first quarter 1927 (Brotton PR)(DR).
+Matthew Farndale, age 76, died at Craggs Hall on 27 February 1927 and the death was registered in Guisborough District in the first quarter 1927 (

 THE FUNERAL AT BROTTON OF MR MATTHEW FARNDALE.
 The funeral of Mr Matthew Farndale, of Craggs Hall, Carlin How, took place at Brotton, yesterday afternoon, in the presence of a considerable number of mourners.
 The chief mourners were Miss farndale, daughter, Eastbourne; Mr Robert Farndale, Leeds, Mr William Farndale, Northallerton, Mr E Farndale, Walbottle, sons; Mr M Farndale, Tidkinhow, Boosbeck, brother; Mr R Liverseed, Loftus, Mr A Liverseed, Stockton, brothers in law.
 There were in the cortege farmers and representatives of the agricultural interests from all parts of Cleveland.
 The Rev John Hunt, Wesleyan Minister, Loftus conducted the burial service in Brotton Wesleyan church.